 After we divorced, I set out to begin my long, single-parent life with my four-year-old son.
 Because I’d just divorced and had no one to support me, the school principal where I worked began to bully me.
 When I applied to transfer to another school, the director of the Education Bureau took advantage of the situation to molest me.
 This series of events made me feel even more sad and wretched.
 My husband’s betrayal, the indifference of the world, the hardships of life and the oppression I felt in my spirit made me feel like I was done for.
 I was depressed every day and the shadow left behind by my failed marriage was a brand on my heart I would carry for a long time.

 Just as I was feeling totally hopeless about life, a parent of one of my students preached God’sof the last days to me.
-I read God’s words, “Humanity, having left behind the Almighty’s provision of life, does not know the purpose of existence, but fears death nonetheless.
-With nothing to depend on and no source of help, yet still reluctant to close their eyes, they brace themselves to drag out an ignoble existence in this world in bodies unanimated by sentient souls. … When you are weary and when you begin to feel something of the bleak desolation of this world, do not be lost, do not cry. , the Watcher, will embrace your arrival at any time” (“The Sighing of the Almighty”).
+I read God’s words, “Humanity, having strayed from the Almighty’s provision of life, is ignorant of the purpose of existence, but fears death nonetheless.
+They are without help or support, yet still reluctant to close their eyes, and they steel themselves to drag out an ignoble existence in this world, sacks of flesh with no sense of their own souls. … When you are weary and when you begin to feel something of the bleak desolation of this world, do not be lost, do not cry. , the Watcher, will embrace your arrival at any time” (“The Sighing of the Almighty”).